-- Consultants hired office building for Peshawar office at House No. 358, Khyber Colony No. 2, Tahkal Payan, University

-Road, Peshawar for which amount against advance rent and security was made to building owner, but due to some family issues the owner refused to rent out building for office activities.
-Now consultants are searching some other building suitable for Peshawar office.
+- The Team leader joined the project on December 15, 2020. - Consultants hired office building for Peshawar office at House No. 358, Khyber Colony No. 2, Tahkal Payan University Road, Peshawar for which amount against advance rent and security was made to building owner, but due to some family issues the owner refused to rent out building for office activities.
+Therefore, a new building for office has been hired is in University Town, Peshawar at House